 Our caregivers are educated and trained on:

-Senior Helpers is proud to partner with the National Parkinson Foundation, where the goal is to make life better for people with Parkinson’s through expert care and research.
-NPF’s ongoing research helps people with Parkinson’s today.
-NPF’s local Chapters provide the Parkinson’s community with a range of enriching services including support groups, wellness classes and education programs.
+Senior Helpers is proud to partner with the Parkinson’s Foundation, where the goal is to make life better for people with Parkinson’s by improving care and advancing research toward a cure.
+Local Parkinson’s Foundation networks provide the Parkinson’s community with a range of enriching services including support groups, wellness classes and education programs.

-NPF provides invaluable resources for caregivers and people living with Parkinson’s.
-Their series of educational books, including Caring and Coping and Fitness Counts, can be downloaded for free or ordered through their Helpline at 1-800-4PD-INFO (473-4636).
-The Parkinson’s Today blog features a section, Caregiver Corner, devoted to the needs and perspectives of caregivers.
-In 2016, NPF hosted a Caregiver Summit, which addressed the dual role of caregivers: caring for a person with Parkinson’s, and caring for themselves.
-All sessions were recorded and can be viewed online.
-NPF also offers CareMAP, an online guide for managing advancing Parkinson’s.
-The website features 40 how-to videos and caregiver stories that provide practical and personal tips on coping with the complex problems that arise as a result of PD.
+The Parkinson’s Foundation provides invaluable resources for caregivers and people living with Parkinson’s.
+Their series of free educational books, including Caring and Coping, can be downloaded at Parkinson.org/Library or through their toll-free Helpline at 1-800-4PD-INFO (473-4636).
+The Parkinson’s Today blog features a section, Caregiver Corner, created for caregivers.
+In 2018, the Foundation will host its second Caregiver Summit to address the dual role of caregivers: caring for a person with Parkinson’s, and caring for themselves.
+All 2016 sessions can be viewed online.
+The Parkinson’s Foundation also offers free resources for caregivers and people with Parkinson’s such as: webinars, podcasts, a life-saving hospitalization kit and videos about caring for someone with advanced Parkinson’s.

 See the links on the right above for more information on Parkinson’s disease and what caregivers can do today to make those they love who live with Parkinson’s disease more comfortable and independent.